vinas24/MarioBros_TP1/enunciados/practica1/practica1_en.md

 - `time`, which stores the remaining cycles; it is initialised to `100` and reduced by `1` on each cycle.
 - `points`, which stores the player's current score; it is initialised to `0` and modified by actions of the game.
-- `lives`, which stores Mario's remaining lives; it is initialised to `3` and is reduced by `1` each time Mario dies; when its value reaches `0`, the game ends and the execution terminates after displaying the message *Player loses!* (if you do not find required constants of type `String` already defined in the `Messages` class, you must add them to this class).
+- `lives`, which stores Mario's remaining lives; it is initialised to `3` and is reduced by `1` each time Mario dies; when its value reaches `0`, the game ends and the execution terminates after displaying the message *Game over, player loses!* (if you do not find required constants of type `String` already defined in the `Messages` class, you must add them to this class).

 Next we introduce some game elements.
 We first create a class `Ground` which represents the ground on which other game elements can move, the simplest game element.
 Each game element must store its position on the board so the `Ground` class must have, amongst others, the following attribute:
   ```java